MyrianBeatriz/TrinityFirst/README.md

 ## Security Improvements

-The following security improvements have been implemented to address security concerns:
+The following security improvements have been implemented to address security concerns before sharing first demo:

 ### Frontend Security